RECORD LABELS (ACTUALLY) ACCEPTING DEMOS

 Will All These Labels Respond?

-It’s no secret that not early record label accepts unsolicited tracks.
-That doesn’t mean you should let that stop you though!
+It’s no secret that not every record label accepts unsolicited tracks.
+That doesn’t mean you should let that stop you!
 We do our best to keep this list updated with companies that want to hear your music.

 But every now and then a record label will go out of business or no longer accept demos for whatever reason.
 Do your homework on these labels and try to find individual email addresses or look them up on social media and message them.